materialsproject/pymatgen/docs/usage.md

 # Entries - Basic analysis unit

 Beyond the core `Element`, `Site` and `Structure` objects, most analyses within in pymatgen (e.g., creating a `PhaseDiagram`) are performed using `Entry` objects.
 An `Entry` in its most basic form contains a calculated energy and a composition, and may optionally contain other input or calculated data.
-In most instances, you will use the `ComputedEntry` or `ComputedStructureEntry` objects defined in `pymatgen.entries.computed_entries`.
+In most instances, you will use the `ComputedEntry` or `ComputedStructureEntry` objects defined in `pymatgen.core.entries`.
 ComputedEntry objects can be created by either manually parsing calculated data calculations, or by using the `pymatgen.apps.borg` package.

 ## Compatibility - Mixing GGA and GGA+U runs